All the TV Productions Suspended or Delayed Due to Coronavirus Pandemic (Updating)

 “We’re going to stay obviously around the United States, and closer to home when we go on set.
 There are massive amounts of hand-washing stations.
 We are having a part of a trailer where we will have a doctor.
 You can be checked out.
 So, there’s a ton of precautions being taken,” Harrison said, adding that the production will also avoid major cities with large concentrations of people.

-NBA, NHL, MLB and NCAA “The NBA announced that a player on the Utah Jazz has preliminarily tested positive for COVID-19,” the league said in a statement.
+NBA, NHL, MLB, NCAA and The Masters “The NBA announced that a player on the Utah Jazz has preliminarily tested positive for COVID-19,” the league said in a statement.
 “The test result was reported shortly prior to the tip-off of tonight’s game between the Jazz and Oklahoma City Thunder at Chesapeake Energy Arena.
 At that time, tonight’s game was canceled.
 The affected player was not in the arena.”

 The statement continued, “The NBA is suspending game play following the conclusion of tonight’s schedule of games until further notice.
 The NBA will use this hiatus to determine next steps for moving forward in regard to the coronavirus pandemic.”